Spotifyd/spotifyd/README.md

 Packagers of systemd-based distributions are encouraged to include the file in the former location.
 End-user should prefer the latter.

+It should be noted that some targets are not available when running under the user, directory, such as `network-online.target`.

 Control of the daemon is then done via systemd.
 The following example commands will run the service once and enable the service to always run on login in the